Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization

 \textbf{Downstream architecture.} We first evaluate the performance of MuDaR on the task of dance classification.
 To fully utilize the outputs of MuDaR (audio and visual embeddings, visual rhythms), we concatenate the visual embeddings and rhythms as visual outputs, and the auditory embeddings and onset as audio outputs.
 Then the audio and visual output features are put into a two-stream classifier.
 To be specific, audio and visual features are first put into two fully-connected layers with non-linear activation.
 Then the audio and visual features are concatenated and integrated by temporal pooling.
 Another two fully-connected layers with non-linearity are used for prediction.

 \textbf{Dataset.} We evaluate the performance of dance classification on the Let's Dance~\cite{castro2018let} dataset.
 This dataset contains more than 1,400 10-second dancing videos on a variety of 16 dance categories.
-Since a small part of the videos are unavailable on the Internet, we downloaded 1,262 dancing videos and randomly split the training, validation, and testing set with the proportion of 80\%/10\%/10\% following~\cite{castro2018let, wysoczanska2020multimodal}.
+Since a small part of the videos is unavailable on the Internet, we downloaded 1,262 dancing videos and randomly split the training, validation, and testing set with the proportion of 80\%/10\%/10\% following~\cite{castro2018let, wysoczanska2020multimodal}.
 We employ the same data preprocessing procedure as the self-supervised representation training.

-\textbf{Implementation details.} We train our network using Adam~\cite{kingma2014adam} optimizer with the initial learning rate of 4e-3, which is degraded by 10 after 20 and 50 epochs.
+\textbf{Implementation details.} Adam~\cite{kingma2014adam} optimizer is used for training with the initial learning rate of 4e-3, which is degraded by 10 after 20 and 50 epochs.
 The model is trained with a batch size of 64 for 70 epochs.